About my work (Let’s build an outdoor rec community where everyone is welcome!)

 - My high school track coach, Mr. Devenney taught me the foundations of fitness & modeled impactful leadership, commitment, & purpose.

 My ethos: everyone can benefit from attention to mental health.
 Self-compassion first.
 Healing comes in many forms.
-Increasing nervous system capacity improves everything -- workouts, mountain time, relationship, & daily life.
+Increasing nervous system capacity improves everything -- workouts, mountain time, relationships, & daily life.

 - My Masters degree is in Social Work, and I am working toward my LCSW license.
 The bio-psycho-social-spiritual model that informs all of my work was originally introduced to me in my social work studies with mentors including Kathy Trawver, Matt Wadsworth, & Brandy Stratman.

-- Somatic Experiencing teachers Peter Levine, Kimberly Johnson, Sabia Wade, & Irene Lyon have tremendously impacted my own healing and helped give me language for the value of nervous system work.
+- Somatic Experiencing forever changed my life & work.
+As a SE teacher-in-training, the influence of Peter Levine, Lucia Roncolli, Kimberly Johnson, Sabia Wade, & Irene Lyon have tremendously impacted my own healing and helped me deepen my nervous system skillset.

 - Movement for Trauma Certification with Jane Clapp, as well as her ongoing webinars on breath, pelvic floor health, etc helped me integrate my fitness background with mental health & trauma healing work.
 Jane Clapp podcast interview